 Electronic products are sold globally to OEM customers, distributors and system integrators.
-OEM sales constituted 83% of total Electronics segment sales in 2021.
+OEM sales constituted 80% of total Electronics segment sales in 2022.
 Building strong, lasting partnerships with OEMs is a priority.
 We rely on direct customer contacts to stimulate demand for our products.
 We work closely with our OEM customers to design and deliver innovative reliable products for specific applications.
 Our hardware and software products are designed and modified with the customer utilizing our extensive application knowledge to create unique system level products that cannot be easily replaced by simply switching out components.
 Twenty-four-hour customer service support and an in-house technical service department is available before, during and after the initial sale to create sustainable partnerships with our customers.
 Current OEM customers continue to specify our products in new projects based on the high level of engagement, quality products and delivery performance.

 Our OEM sales team collaborates with large OEMs, whereas the Distributor sales team works with an expanding number of distributors of varying sizes.
-Over the last few years, we restructured our sales teams to create a heavier dedicated focus on distributor sales for that team.
-Overall, approximately 17% of 2021 segment sales were derived from independent, authorized distributor channel partners.
+Over the last few years, we restructured our sales teams to create a more dedicated focus on distributor sales.
+Overall, approximately 20% of 2022 segment sales were derived from independent authorized distributor channel partners.